Azfletch/mp3-file-analysis/README.md

 - Send POST request to http://localhost:3000/file-upload
 - Set the request body to `form-data` with a key of 'mp3' and a value of your chosen file.

+Unit tests are written using Jest and Supertest.
 To run the unit tests:

 ```bash
 npm run test